fenago/puppet-course/quickstart/md/Lab_4.md

 Sometimes, commands can take a long time to run, or never terminate at all.
-By default, Puppet allows an `exec` command to run for 300 seconds, at which point []{#id171 .indexterm}Puppet will terminate it if it has not finished.
+By default, Puppet allows an `exec` command to run for 300 seconds, at which point Puppet will terminate it if it has not finished.
 If you need to allow a little longer for the command to complete, you can use the `timeout` attribute to set this.
 The value is the maximum execution time for the command in seconds.